 Include this option to try to improve I/O performance in cases where network or USB device performance is poor.
+This can also help improve end-user performance of saving data files while imaging is occurring, particularly when the backup target is a slower link.
 Provide n as the letter A to automatically try to determine the best value, otherwise try a value such as 1, 2, or 3.

-Default if omitted: Image for DOS does not use this option.
+Default if omitted: Image for Windows does not use this option.

-/err

-AllowErrors=1
+/err AllowErrors=1

-Use this option to tell Image for DOS to ignore read/write errors caused by bad sectors on the source drive during the backup operation.
-Image for DOS will also ignore errors during the validation phase.
+Use this option to tell Image for Windows to ignore read/write errors caused by bad sectors on the source drive during the backup operation.
+Image for Windows will also ignore errors during the validation phase.
 This parameter does not apply to bad sectors on the target drive.

-Default if omitted: Image for DOS will notify you concerning the error and give you the option to continue or abort.
+Default if omitted: Image for Windows will notify you concerning the error and give you the option to continue or abort.

-/mf
+/mf N/A

-Instructs Image for DOS to use Multiple File Set mode.
+Instructs Image for Windows to use Multiple File Set mode.
 Select this option to create a backup that is comprised of one image for every individual partition that you back up.

-Default if omitted: Image for DOS uses Single File Set mode and creates a single image, regardless of the number of individual partitions you back up.
+Default if omitted: Image for Windows uses Single File Set mode and creates a single image, regardless of the number of individual partitions you back up.